iam-medvedev/wheel-monitor/README.md

 ## Options

-The ScrollMonitorSettings interface provides several options to customize the appearance and behavior of the monitor:
+The WheelMonitorSettings interface provides several options to customize the appearance and behavior of the monitor:

 | Option            | Description                                           | Default Value |
 | ----------------- | ----------------------------------------------------- | ------------- |